Jeffrey Epstein Is Dead After Apparent Suicide in Jail

 Advertisement

 Rep. Alexandria Ocasio-Cortez called for answers about the death, given that Epstein was supposedly on suicide watch after the alleged July attempt.
+However, NBC News reported that Epstein was not on suicide watch at the time of his death.

+According to the Associated Press, Epstein was being held in the jail’s high-security Special Housing Unit apart from the general population.
+That is the same unit where Mexican drug trafficker Joaquín “El Chapo” Guzmán recently had been held.

 In a rare display of bipartisanship, some Republicans also are joining those calls for an investigation, although with a slightly different spin:

-Note: This story is developing and was last updated on Saturday at 6:21 p.m.
-ET.